Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 In this article, I will be analyzing several contributory risk factors to predict whether a patient is at a high risk for developing CVD using Logistic Regression on UCI Health dataset.

-The code for this article can be found in my GitHub Repository: https://github.com/Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression

 ## 2.Data Set Description